Who'd pawn their own mother to get it themselves.

 - Loads and Loads of Characters: A surprising number for so short a book.

-- Look Behind You: "Look!
+- Look Behind You: When Frito wants to distract Goddam, he points at the sky and says: "Look!
 The Winged Victory of Samothrace!"

-- Three Rings of Power had to be recalled because they "tended to short out in the rain and fry one's fingers off".
+- Magic from Technology: Three Rings of Power had to be recalled because they "tended to short out in the rain and fry one's fingers off".

 - Mr. Alt Disney: Serutan, with his Dicky Dragon amusement park and merchandise.
 At one point in the past, Goodgulf was his business partner, but their relationship soured due to Serutan becoming more greedy (at least, according to Goodgulf).